acsone/manifestoo/README.md

 Do things with Odoo addons lists.

-The main options of this command select addons on which the subcommands will act.
-The --addons-path options provide locations to search for addons.
+The `--select-*` options of this command select addons on which the subcommands will act.
+The `--addons-path` options provide locations to search for addons.

 Run `manifestoo <subcommand> --help` for more options.